-Hand commodities include those who are ruined or extracted from the earth’s natural resources.
+Hand commodities include those who are mined or extracted from the earth’s natural resources.
 Examples are metals, energy resources like crude oil, petrol or natural gas, etc.

-Hand commodities are easier to solve as compared is soft commodities.
+Hand commodities are easier to store as compared is soft commodities.
 Besides, the weather does not have a direct impact on their production and supply.
 Due to this reason, their prices are less volatile in the short run.
-The price of hard commodities depends more on global macroeconomic factors like GDD growth industrial production and interest rates.
+The price of hard commodities depends more on global macroeconomic factors like GDP growth industrial production and interest rates.